People’s Budget working group

 Continue to design a pathway for community input in Philadelphia’s budget process.

-Sunday, 11/23, 1:00 - 4:00 pm, BOK
+Sunday, 11/23, 1:00 - 4:00 pm

 Rehearse a public presentation that reflects our research and proposal for participatory budgeting.